 Holidays, Vacations and Sick Time

-The FLSA does not require employers to give their employees time off for holidays, vacations, or sick leave - either with or without pay.
+The Fair Labor Standards Act not require employers to give their employees time off for holidays, vacations, or sick leave - either with or without pay.
 If your employer allows you to take time off for a holiday, a vacation, or because you are sick, the time off, even though you are paid for the time, is not hours worked and need not be included in the total hours worked for overtime purposes.